SpaceX scraps Air Force mission two days in a row

 On Tuesday, the Falcon 9's on-board computer encountered an error a few minutes before blast-off, and the launch was aborted.

 SpaceX had hoped to try again Wednesday.
-But as launch time approached, the decision to stand down was made and the Falcon 9 was taken from the launch pad to allow engineers to get a closer look at the issue.
+But as launch time approached, it made the decision to stand down and the Falcon 9 was taken from the launch pad to allow engineers to get a closer look at the issue.

 There's still another launch set for Wednesday, however.
-A French spy satellite is set to launch aboard a Russian-made rocket in South America at 8:17 a.m.
+A French spy satellite is set to lift off aboard a Russian-made rocket in South America at 8:17 a.m.
 PT.
 The launch will be streamed via the French space agency's YouTube Channel.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.